Click here to Skip to main content

 I have worked with client-server applications for a couple of years now, all of these applications use RPC as the layer of communication between the client and the server.
 I found it strange that no real article existed on this matter here on CodeProject, so I decided to write one of my own to spread my knowledge on this matter.

 The matter is, on the other hand, a bit big so I will split it into several articles of different levels of difficulty.
-This first one is at beginner level.
+This first one is at the beginner level.

-IDL, RPC and you
+IDL, RPC and You

 In order to use RPC, you need to have some knowledge about IDL, but don't you worry, this article will help you.